alltheplaces/alltheplaces/DATA_FORMAT.md

 Spiders can also include extra fields that will show up but aren't necessarily documented outside their source code.
 We aim for them to be consistent with [OpenStreetMap tagging](https://wiki.openstreetmap.org/wiki/Main_Page).
 If enough spiders find interesting things to include in an extra property, it might be included here in the documentation in the future.

+## Opening Hours

+When we can, the format for opening hours follows [OpenStreetMap's `opening_hours` format](https://wiki.openstreetmap.org/wiki/Key:opening_hours#Examples).

+* Consistent with OpenStreetMap's syntax, days are omitted from the opening hours string when the entry is closed on that day.
+* In some cases only some days of week can be parsed.
+The unparseable days are omitted from the opening hours while not actually be closed.
+It is impossible to distinguish between a parsing error and the store being closed, as described in [this issue](https://github.com/alltheplaces/alltheplaces/issues/6943).
+* Opening hours provided by a source and recorded in All the Places may be special for the week due to presence of public holidays within the week at the time of parsing.
+As a result, the day may be omitted from opening hours output.
+Also for this reason, some days may have unusually short or unusually long opening hours.
+Data captured from previous All the Places builds can be checked to find the most common (regular) opening hours for a location.
+* Opening hours format does not match OSM syntax exactly [when time ranges extend across midnight](https://github.com/alltheplaces/alltheplaces/discussions/4959).

 ## Categories